 Lord of the Flies.
 I read this as an adult, and it made me sick.
 Such cruelty.
 Can someone please tell me the point of this book?
 And why it’s great?
 I’m serious; am I missing something?

 Ulysses.
 Now hear this: If you can’t make sense, you can’t be called a brilliant writer.
 Who wants to read a thousand pages describing every second of one woman’s day?
-No, I was not an adult when I tried to read it, which might account for some of my negativity, but I don’t like his other books either.
+No, I was not an adult when I tried to read it, which might account for some of my negativity, but I don’t like Joyce’s other books either.

 Portnoy’s Complaint.
 Yes it was funny in some parts, but remind me why it’s great.
 Does “innovative” and “groundbreaking” have to mean great?
 And I thought the ending was incredibly dumb.